Galish/social_network_system_design/README.md

 # Social network for travelers - System Design

+System design of a social network for travelers for the [system design course](https://balun.courses/courses/system_design).

 ### Functional requirements:
 - Publish posts containing photos, description and location
 - Like and comment on user posts